 2. Rules for Writing

 Screenplays are written in 8.5” x 11” (US Letter size).
 The page numbers are in the top right corner.
 The first page does not have a page number.
-After printing, 3 holes are punched, used for binding with brads.
+After printing, 3 holes are punched, and used for binding with brads.

 - Font: 12- point Courier